skip to main content

 Track Product

-Bare head of King George IV, facing left with the date (1826) below between two dots.
+Bare head portrait of King George IV, facing left with the date (1826) below between two dots.
 Engraver: William Wyon.
 Legend: 'GEORGIUS IV DEI GRATIA'.

 Crowned ornate shield of royal arms with smaller Hanoverian shield at the centre.
 Engraver: Jean Baptiste Merlen.
 Legend: 'BRITANNIARUM REX FID: DEF:'.